LP1 (Liam Payne album): Critical reception

 Neil Z. Yeung of AllMusic wrote that Payne "tackles hip-hop and electronic genres but struggles to distinguish himself from the crop of similar-sounding contemporaries" and that a majority of the songs "sound more like a streaming playlist set to shuffle" while adding that the album is "front-loaded with mostly forgettable trifles" and "saved by this bountiful back-end, which plays like an early prediction of a potential greatest-hits collection" while advising Payne to "find a more distinctive vision and a team who can better utilize his strong vocals."
 Yeung also added that the album's best tracks include featured artists, particuraly praising "For You" as the album's best track while also complimenting "Familiar", "Get Low", and "Stack It Up".
 Writing for The Times, Will Hodgkinson called the album "dull" but praised Payne's "strong voice".
 A.D.
 Amorosi, writing for Variety, opined that "the writing and singing aren't strong enough and come across as C-level Timberlake material" while ending the review by saying "during 'Home with You', one of Payne's better singles not included on this album, the singer claims: 'Too many cooks in the kitchen / Too many fools here listening / Why don't we find somewhere quiet, quiet.'
 Liam Payne should have taken his own advice."
 Lauren Murphy of entertainment.ie called the songs "indistinguishable" and the album "a wasted opportunity" and "dull", noting that the album "sounds like a collection of songs – not a cohesive album".
 Thomas Green, writing for the i, stated that "One Direction's devoted fans will love this, but nobody else will" while commenting that the album "should make lots of money.
 Not much else about it seems to matter to Payne."
-He also opioned that the second half of the album, "stacked with tunes he's released over the last three years" is "more enjoyable" than the newer releases.
+He also opined that the second half of the album, "stacked with tunes he's released over the last three years" is "more enjoyable" than the newer releases.

 The album specifically received heavy criticism from critics and the general public for fetishising bisexual women in the track "Both Ways".

 Some reviews were more positive, with Rachel McGrath of the Evening Standard opining that Payne "finds the perfect middle ground" and writing that the album is "perfectly packaged hits that see him reaffirm his love for hip-hop, dabble with reggaeton and even croon a Christmas track."
 Markos Papadatos of the Digital Journal penned that the album was "incredible", calling it "worth the wait" and "all heart and soul, and it is highly recommended for all."

 Commercial performance

-LP1 peaked at number 17 on the UK Albums Chart and number 111 on the US Billboard 200.
-As of 2020, the album has sold 10,000 copies in the US.
+LP1 peaked at number 17 on the UK Albums Chart.
+It left the Top 50 the next week and spent a further five weeks in the bottom half of the Top 100.

+The album debuted and peaked at number 111 on the US Billboard 200.